Luck in business, does it exist? Are people successful just because they're lucky people?

-We have to be honest with ourselves, if you launch a product and you are not prepared, you have to hold ourselves accountable; you could have prepared better, you could have timed it better, you could have worked harder instead of playing on the Xbox or going to the pub.
-These are realisations if your actions going forward change because of thi,s then you have moved forward.
-If you sit there in self-pity because ‘you failed’ then you are going to have a hard time as a business owner.
+We have to be honest with ourselves, if you launch a product and you are not prepared, you have to hold yourself accountable; you could have prepared better, you could have timed it better, you could have worked harder instead of playing on the Xbox or watching netflix.
+These are realisations if your actions going forward change because of this then you have moved forward.
+If you sit there in self-pity because ‘you failed' then you are going to have a hard time as a business owner.

 Pat yourself on the back

 Secondly, if you have achieved your goals and it's all gone well then accept that accountability as a positive, you made that happen, you won that contract, you earned £10k from that product launch you worked your backside off for.
 Reward yourself as you are the one that has done a fantastic job.
 Luck played no part in it what so ever.

 It's really important to celebrate the wins in business, the feeling of really having achieved something.
 When you have put the work in, you feel great and you should be rewarded.
 Go and see that film you have been putting off, grab yourself a bite to eat at your favourite restaurant or buy that book you wanted but felt like it was a self-indulgence.